nginxinc/kubernetes-ingress/docs/content/configuration/global-configuration/globalconfiguration-resource.md

 The resource supports configuring listeners for TCP and UDP load balancing.
 Listeners are required by [TransportServer resources](/nginx-ingress-controller/configuration/transportserver-resource).

 > **Feature Status**: The GlobalConfiguration resource is available as a preview feature[^1]: We might introduce some backward-incompatible changes to the resource definition.
 The feature is disabled by default.
+To enable it, set the [enable-preview-policies](/nginx-ingress-controller/configuration/global-configuration/command-line-arguments/#cmdoption-enable-preview-policies) command-line argument of the Ingress Controller.

 ## Prerequisites